Introduction

 In course of time man devised science and technology step by step and depended on these for improving his living standard.
 This became prominent after the Industrial Revolution (1760-1840) which transformed England from an agricultural country into a predominantly industrial one.
 The invention of steam engine by James Watt (1785), mechanisation in textile industry, advancement in mining, transport and ship-building industries made Britain the most prosperous country in the world.
 This was promoted by British colonial exploitation.

 With the help of science and technology, man overcame the natural barriers and established his supremacy over Nature.
 He can travel from one part of the world to the other part, in a matter of a few hours, undertake journey to outer space and planets, dive down to the bottom of seas and explore the wonders there and so on.
 But at the same time, the environment became more and more degraded and polluted.
-As a result of man-made activities (deforestation urbanisation, industrialisation, etc.) the quality of environment suffered which has threatened the survival of man himself on earth.
+As a result of human activities such as deforestation, urbanisation, and industrialisation, the quality of the environment has declined, threatening the survival of human beings on Earth.

 The environment is always subject to changes and these changes will continue in future.When life first appeared, there was no oxygen in the atmosphere which was full of carbon dioxide and other gases including water vapour.
-This primitive climate changed very slowly;it took over 2 billion years to accumulate enough oxygen in the atmosphere which helped in the evolutions of life forms (aerobic organisms).
+This early climate changed very slowly; it took over 2 billion years to accumulate enough oxygen in the atmosphere, which supported the evolution of life forms such as aerobic organisms.

 Most of the oxygen in the atmosphere today has come from water through the photosynthetic activities of green plants.
 Such change is natural (non-anthropogenic) but it altered the chemical composition of air which led to other changes in the environment.
 From oxygen of the atmosphere ozone was formed which slowly passed into the stratosphere where it served as a protective umbrella of ozone layer.The latter protects life on earth by absorbing the harmful ultraviolet radiator from the sun.